-To help finalize the display concept, we developed scaled models to help determine the feasibility of each idea as well as resolving the ribbon's thickness, pitch, position, and quantity.
-The models proved essential in understanding how many strands was most effective without compromising on aesthetic.
+The prototypes also serve to resolve the ribbon's thickness, pitch, position, and quantity.
+Essential in understanding how many strands was most effective without compromising on aesthetic